-1.1 Structure of the Technical Instructions
+1.0 Structure of the Technical Instructions

-- 1.1.1 The Technical Instructions consist of eight parts, with each part being divided into chapters and each chapter divided into paragraphs and subparagraphs.
+- 1.0.1 The Technical Instructions consist of eight Parts, with each part being divided into Chapters and each Chapter divided into paragraphs and subparagraphs.
 Following the eight parts there are a number of attachments.
-The attachments do not form part of legal text of the Technical Instructions and are provided for information. - 1.1.2 Within each chapter, the chapter number is incorporated into all of the paragraph numbers; thus, in Chapter 3, paragraph 2 carries the number "3.2".
-When referring to a paragraph, it is necessary to identify the appropriate part; if the above example were located in Part 2, the reference to it would be shown as "2;3.2" (that is, Part 2; Chapter 3, paragraph 3.2). - 1.1.3 As an exception, and to maintain a correspondence between the class number and the chapter number in Part 2, the first chapter, "Introduction", of Part 2 is not assigned to "Chapter 1" as applies in all other parts in the Technical Instructions.
+The attachments do not form part of legal text of the Technical Instructions and are provided for information. - 1.0.2 Within each Chapter, the Chapter number is incorporated into all of the paragraph numbers; thus, in Chapter 3, paragraph 2 carries the number "3.2".
+When referring to a paragraph, it is necessary to identify the appropriate Part; if the above example were located in Part 2, the reference to it would be shown as "2;3.2" (that is, Part 2; Chapter 3, paragraph 3.2). - 1.0.3 As an exception, and to maintain a correspondence between the class number and the chapter number in Part 2, the first chapter, "Introduction", of Part 2 is not assigned to "Chapter 1" as applies in all other parts in the Technical Instructions.
 Instead, the first chapter is designated "Introductory Chapter".
-The numbering of the paragraphs within this chapter are therefore not prefaced with the chapter number. - 1.1.4 Figures and tables are numbered sequentially within the part in which they appear.
+The numbering of the paragraphs within this chapter are therefore not prefaced with the chapter number. - 1.0.4 Figures and Tables are numbered sequentially within the Part in which they appear.
 Thus, the second figure appearing in Part 4 is identified as "Figure 4-2" and the first table appearing in Part 3 is identified as "Table 3-1".

-1.2 Scope and applicability
+1.1 Scope and Applicability

-1.2.1 General Applicability
+1.1.1 General Applicability

-- 1.2.1.1 The provisions of the Technical Instructions detail the requirements applicable to the international transport of dangerous goods by air.
-However, it is recognized that there will be circumstances where there is a justifiable need for dangerous goods to be transported other than as normally provided for in the Technical Instructions. - 1.2.1.2 To make provision for this to happen the Technical Instructions make allowance for dangerous goods to be transported under an "approval" or an "exemption" granted by the authority(ies) of the State(s) concerned. - a) An "approval" may be granted when it is specifically provided for in the Technical Instructions.
-Areas where approvals may be granted include: - 1) An approval may be granted by the authorities of the State of Origin and the State of the Operator, provided an overall level of safety equivalent to that provided for in the Technical Instructions is achieved, for dangerous goods shown as "forbidden" for carriage on a passenger aircraft or on both a passenger aircraft and cargo aircraft only in Part 3, Dangerous Goods List (Table 3-1) of the Technical Instructions but that have Special Provision A1 or A2 assigned:
+- 1.1.1.1 The provisions of the Technical Instructions detail the requirements applicable to the international transport of dangerous goods by air.
+However, it is recognised that there will be circumstances where there is a justifiable need for dangerous goods to be transported other than as normally provided for in the Technical Instructions. - 1.1.1.2 To make provision for this to happen the Technical Instructions make allowance for dangerous goods to be transported under an "approval" or an "exemption" granted by the authority(ies) of the State(s) concerned. - a) An "approval" may be granted when it is specifically provided for in the Technical Instructions.
+Areas where approvals may be granted include: - 1.
+An approval may be granted by the authorities of the State of Origin2 and the State of the Operator, provided an overall level of safety equivalent to that provided for in the Technical Instructions is achieved, for dangerous goods shown as "forbidden" for carriage on a passenger aircraft or on both a passenger aircraft and cargo aircraft only in Part 3, Dangerous Goods List (Table 3-1) of the Technical Instructions but that have special provision A1 or A2 assigned. - 2. by the appropriate national authority of the State of manufacture for the classification of explosives and unlisted organic peroxides as detailed in Part 2 Classification. - 3. by the appropriate national authority of the State of Origin for the use of a packaging alternative to those shown in the applicable packing instruction as detailed in Part 4 Packing Instructions.

-&lt;sup>2 The "State of Origin" is the State in the territory in which the consignment is first to be loaded onto an aircraft.
+2 The "State of Origin" is the State in the territory in which the consignment is first to be loaded onto an aircraft.